Master of Arts Interdisciplinary Studies (MAIS) 645

 The following table summarizes the evaluation activities and the credit weights associated with them.

-The course materials for Master of Arts-Integrated Studies 645 include the items listed below.
+The course materials for Master of Arts-Interdisciplinary Studies 645 include the items listed below.

 - Spencer, B., & Kelly, J. (2013).
 Work and learning: An introduction.
 Toronto: Thompson Educational Publishing.